 Learn more about the risks covered by general liability insurance.

-COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE WOULD COVER FOR A ACCOUNTANT
+COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE MAY COVER FOR A ACCOUNTANT

 Example 1: A client is visiting the office to go over their tax reports and asks for a hot tea while having the meeting.
 Your employee accidentally spills the hot liquid on the client when delivering it, resulting in severe burns.
 General liability insurance will likely cover the resulting medical bills.